ssardina/pynbl/README.md

 The only section to set-up/change is **Section 1 (Configuration)** with the following information:

-* `games`: list of games to scrape, each game as a tuple `(game id, round number)`.
-Use [`extract_games`](extract_games.ipynb) notebook to extract those tuples from the NBL website.
+* `games`: list of games to scrape, by importing the corresponding game file defining variable `GAMES`.
 * `DATA_DIR`: the folder where to save the output files (e.g., CSV files).
 * `reload`: true if we want to re-load any games saved already from scratch.

 After configuration, then notebook will scrape each game information (by downloading corresponding JSON files), compute the statistics, and finally save to file various tables (e.g., games, players, statistics).

 The system will scrape all games available, stopping automatically in a round that is still incomplete (i.e., not all games available).

 The saved tables can later be loaded so as to be further extended as new games are made available.
 This avoids re-computing past game stats.

 ## 3. How to use the standalone script